hafbau/formbricks/docker/README.md

-# Self Host Formbricks Production Instance
+# Self Host Fastform Production Instance

-Follow this guide to get your Formbricks instance up and running with a Postgres DB and SSL certificate using a single script:
+Follow this guide to get your Fastform instance up and running with a Postgres DB and SSL certificate using a single script:

 ## Requirements